 The CDC estimates that about one in five people living with HIV in the US do not know they have HIV.
 Many of these people look and feel healthy and do not think they are at risk.
 But the truth is that anyone of any age, gender, race, ethnicity, sexual orientation, social group, or economic class can become infected.
-For more on how HIV is spread, see The Well Project's article on HIV transmission .
+Humans may discriminate on the basis of these factors, but the virus does not.
+For more on how HIV is spread, see our fact sheet on HIV transmission .

 To see if you need to get tested for HIV, answer the following questions:

-- Have you ever had penile-vaginal, oenile-anal, or oral sex without a condom or other latex barrier (e.g., dental dam)?
-Note: oral sex is a very low risk activity.
+- Have you ever had penile-vaginal, penile-anal, or oral sex without a condom or other latex barrier (e.g., dental dam)?
+Note: oral sex is a low risk activity.
 Vaginal and anal sex are much higher risk.

 - Are you uncertain of your partner’s status or is your partner living with HIV?